andywenk/mongodb_basics/MongoDB_basics.md

 	> db.people.find().count()
 	3

+### Querying documents with findOne()

+The findOne() method is a helper method for find() and will return exactly one or zero documents.
+It expects a document with the query values as a first parameter.
+The second parameter is denoting which values should be returned:

+	> db.people.findOne({"name": "Carlos Santana"}, {"profession": true, "_id": false})
+	{ "profession" : "guitarist" }

-### Querying documents with **find**
+### Querying documents with **find()**

-As already shown before, documents ar retrieved from a collection by firing the method find().
+As already shown before, documents are retrieved from a collection by firing the method find().
 If no arguments given, find() will return all documents from the collection.
-A nice helper is the method pretty() which can be chained to find() or any other method invocation.
+A nice helper is the method pretty() which can be chained to the find() method invocation.
 This will print the resulting JSON strings in a nicely readable format.

 There are various ways to query the collection. basically the documents can be queried with each key available.
 So if one wants to find the document (or all documents) where the name is “Jimi Hendrix”, the query would look like this: